JetBrains/teamcity-documentation/topics/how-to.md

 In case a build fails on some agent, it is possible to debug it on this very agent to investigate agent-specific issues.
 Do the following:
 1. Go to the __Agents__ page in the TeamCity web UI and [select the agent](viewing-build-agent-details.md).
-2. [Disable the agent](build-agents-configuration-and-maintenance.md#Enabling%2FDisabling+Agents+via+UI) to temporarily remove it from the <emphasis tooltip="build-grid">build grid</emphasis>.
+2. [Disable the agent](build-agents-configuration-and-maintenance.md#Enabling%2FDisabling+Agents+via+UI) to temporarily remove it from the <tooltip term="build-grid">_build grid_</tooltip>.
 Add a comment (optional).
 To enable the agent automatically after a certain time period, check the corresponding box and specify the time.
 3. [Select the build](working-with-build-results.md) to debug.
 4. Open the [Custom Run](running-custom-build.md) dialog and specify the following options:
     a.
 In the __Agent__ drop-down menu, select the disabled agent.